Donelan Family Wines

 Sonoma County region

-This year Donelan Family Winery will produce around 7,000 cases, a rather remarkable accomplishment for the relatively youthful winery.
 The plan is to always be a small production winery while continuing to search for unique, cool climate, terroir-driven grapes to put into their Rhône and Burgundian inspired wines.
-Located in an industrial park on Santa Rosa’s western side, the winery’s ultra-modern setting seems well suited to support the family’s extended run of great success.
+Located in an industrial park on Santa Rosa's western side, the winery's ultra-modern setting seems well-suited to support the family's extended run of great success.

 Many thanks for your interest in our boutique family owned and operated winery.
 It has been a busy year at Donelan Wines and I’ve been sharing the joys and challenges of building a small winery with my sons, Tripp, who’s been working with the winery for eight years, and Cushing, who’s been working with the winery for two years now.
 We feel that all wine should taste great every time you open a bottle!